NancyFulda/BYU-Analogical-Reasoning-Dataset/README.md

 *****THIS README IS STILL BEING CREATED.
 EXPECT GENERAL CHAOS*****

-# BYU-Analogical-Reasoning-Dataset
-A set of python dictionaries containing word-based analogy tasks, originally used in CoRL 2017

-The BYU Analogical Reasoning Dataset is a series of benchmark analogy test sets of the form A:B :: B:C.
+##BYU Analogical Reasoning Dataset (BARD)
-The analogy words are augmented with Penn Treebank part-of-speech tags.
-They include both one-to-many and many-to-one relationships.
+A set of analogy tasks of the form A:B::C:D, intended as a benchmark for analogical reasoning and planning.
+Analogies are augmented with Penn Treebank part-of-speech tags and include both one-to-many and many-to-one relationships.
+The dataset contains 23,692 analogies in all.

 Included analogy sets: